-Components Potential E&S Impacts and Risks Mitigation Measures Risk of fear of stigmatization from members of the community of children enrolled in the Special Needs Programs at the SML and CLB Schools.
-Inadequate capacity to assess students for enrolment in the program resulting in improper diagnosis of children's socioemotional and educational needs.
-Distance of CLB Primary School may be prohibitive, resulting in reduced accessibility for children living far away from both facilities.
-Limits to access to Special Needs programs at CLB due to language or other barriers. attitudes and behaviours.
-Training of Care Teams in needs assessment for inclusive education and Special Needs, as defined by the Component 2 Resettlement impacts on one person occupying one of the project sites.
-Great Salt Pond, which is an important Bird Area, is at 110m from the Library.
-Pond and wildlife will need to be protected from contamination caused by direct solid and wastewater releases from the construction site.
-Conduct a census and establish a cutoff date.
+Components Potential E&S Impacts and Risks Mitigation Measures i emotional and educational needs. attitudes and behaviours.
+Training of Care Teams in needs assessment for inclusive education and Special Needs, as defined by the project.
+Provision of transportation for students enrolled in the program (to Component 2 occupying one of the project sites.
+Great Salt Rond, which is an important Bird.
+Conduct a census and establish a cut- off date.
 Prepare a RAP and implement the RAP during project implementation or before.
 Pond.
 Pond will be protected from pollution caused by wastewater, fuels, paints, waste or silt releases.
 Component 3 Ministry Management Information System (MMIS) -Personal sensitive data may not be adequately protectedSmall quantities of e-waste may need to be properly disposed of. -An MMIS consultant will be hired and be engaged with the MMIS development and risks management.
 Ministries' personnel

 Components Potential E&S Impacts and Risks Mitigation Measures will be assisted in capacity development. -Collaboration between MECYS and other ministries will be facilitated for more efficient exchange of information grounded in applicable legislative requirements - Close collaboration with the Digital Leadership team in Government to ensure adequate privacy legislation and policies will be in place. -e-waste management guidelines are drafted.
-Component 4 Project Management contractors/consultants Indirect risks may include: -Lack of sufficient capacity within stakeholders -Budget restrictions and cost increase -Project implementation delays -Insufficient coordination between NRPB and ministries. -MECYS and other relevant ministries will be supported through training, placing coordinators and engaging technical consultantsRisks will be communicated to stakeholdersSupervisor will be engaged for managing the civil works implementation.
+Component 4 Project Management -Labour risks to employees and contractors/consultants Indirect risks may include: -Lack of sufficient capacity within stakeholders -Budget restrictions and cost increase -Project implementation delays -Insufficient coordination between NRPB and ministries. -MECYS and other relevant ministries will be supported through training, placing coordinators and engaging technical consultantsRisks will be communicated to stakeholdersSupervisor will be engaged for managing the civil works implementation.
 Accessibility of GRM to NRPB and project partner's personnel and adequate communication on the existence of this tool Component 5 Contingency Emergency Response - CERC Details of this component are not known but potential ESHS risks relevant to small scale civil works are to be anticipated.
 Those include OHS hazards, waste management, and Community nuisance. addended in this ESMF, once cleared